rainwoodman/autodiffblogentry/main.rst

 We will look at two popular schemes, the `reverse accumulation/backpropagation` scheme and the `forward accumulation` scheme.
 Both are described in the Wikipedia entry of `Automatic Differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_.

-Here will will motivate these schemes slightly differently, by defining two different types of functional operators.
+Here will will motivate these schemes by defining two different types of functional operators.

 Backward
 ++++++++